 Story continues after map

-The Eighth Judicial District Critical Incident Response Team, or CIRT, is handling the investigations of Harding’s death and the officer-involved shooting, with the Larimer County Sheriff’s Office serving as the lead investigating agency.
+The Eighth Judicial District Critical Incident Response Team, or CIRT, is taking over the investigations of both the deceased man and the officer-involved shooting, with the Larimer County Sheriff’s Office serving as the lead investigating agency.

 This was the fourth officer-involved shooting incident in Larimer County in 2019.
 There was one police shooting in 2018, five in 2017, and three in both 2015 and 2016, according to Coloradoan records.